LumiGauss: Relightable Gaussian Splatting in the Wild: Implementation details

 We adhere to the original Gaussian splatting densification and pruning protocols, with a densification interval of 500 iterations and an opacity reset interval of 3000 iterations.
 We apply regularizations to align Gaussians with surfaces, as originally described in \cite{huang20242dgs}.
 Additionally, we utilize the dual visibility concept proposed in \cite{huang20242dgs}.
 This ensures that the Gaussians are always correctly oriented towards the camera.
 Dual visibility effectively produces consistent world normals, with visible normals being consistent and non-visible ones contributing minimally to the rendering.
-We rotate the SH $\mathbf{d}_{k}$ according to the current camera position.
+Regularization of Spherical Harmonics $\mathbf{d}_{k}$ is dependent on gaussian normals.
+Since normals are rotated to always face the camera, to maintain alignment between each Gaussian's normal and its associated \( \mathbf{d}_k \), we also rotate \( \mathbf{d}_k \) accordingly.

-We run all experiments using a single NVIDIA A100 80GB GPU.
+We run all experiments using a single NVIDIA A100 80GB or RTX 2080 Ti 128 GB.